RAYE MONTAGUE

 President Richard Nixon commissions the U.S. Navy in 1971 to create the rough draft of the Oliver Hazard Perry FFG-7 ship on the computer.
 The President gave the U.S. Navy Admirals two months to accomplish this task.
 The Admirals assigned the project to Ms. Montague, giving her one month to complete the design.

-rough draft of the Oliver Hazard Perry FFG-7 in 18 hours and 26 minutes.
+Ms. Montague was able to complete the rough draft of the Oliver Hazard Perry FFG-7 in 18 hours and 26 minutes.
 This revolutionized how all ships were designed from that point forward.
 This accomplishment earned Ms. Montague the third highest civilian award given by the U.S. Navy, the Meritorious Civilian Award, in 1972.

 Courtesy of David Montague